Follow me on Twitter for my latest adventures!

 curl you can even upload multiple files to the same page, which is super neat.

 We had really great team work.
-Josh, James and David hacked from Joyent and I hacked remotely from Latvia, and we communicated over IRC, just like the last year.
+Josh, James and David hacked from Joyent and we communicated over IRC, just like the last year.
 Each of us had a separate github repo and we'd just pull from each other every now and then.
 That's about it.

 The source code of heatwave is on github: heatwave source.
 Enjoy!